AtharvaNair04/amMentor-Web/README.md

 - **Mentees**: Learners who complete tasks across various tracks to gain points and recognition

+## Technical Foundation
+amMentor-Web is built on a modern web technology stack, utilizing Next.js 15.3.0 as its framework foundation with React 19.0.0 for component-based UI development.
+The application is implemented in TypeScript for type safety and uses Tailwind CSS for styling.
 ## Key Features

 | Feature               | Description                                                                 |